 This Industry Outlook is a portion of the 2017 Arizona CFO Spotlight Survey Report

 The 2017 CFO Spotlight Survey attracted respondents from a number of industries in Phoenix and Tucson.
-We will highlight the manufacturing segment here in terms of growth, risk factors, strengths and trends.
+We will highlight the construction segment here in terms of growth, risk factors, strengths and trends.

 Revenue in 2017